 Now in year nine, Northside is a festival founded by Northside Media Inc., taking place in Brooklyn.
 Programming is broken into two major components over the course of a week: Music and Innovation.

-The Innovation portion kicks things off on June 7-9, with two tracks: Innovation and Content.
+The Innovation portion kicks things off on June 7-9, with focuses on innovation, reporting and content.
 Music carries us on June 8-11 and our Art portion, the Bedford Block Party, is Saturday + Sunday.

 Northside takes place in pretty much every venue, concert space, and hotel in the Williamsburg and Greenpoint neighborhoods of Brooklyn, which makes walking/running/biking around from event to event nice and easy, at least by New York standards.
 That’s by design.
 We’ll be giving more details about our headquarters closer to the festival!